Who we are

 Involve is the UK's leading public participation charity, on a mission to put people at the heart of decision-making.

-Our legal name is the Involve Foundation and we are a registered charity and company limited by guarantee in the UK.
+Our legal name is The Involve Foundation and we are a registered charity and company limited by guarantee in the UK.
+Our charity and company numbers are in the banner at the bottom of this page.

 Visit our About Involve page to find out more.